 No matter your major, you will be prepared to take the Graduate Record Exam, which is required for admission to most graduate-level physical therapy programs.
 The exam consists of three sections: verbal reasoning, quantitative reasoning and analytical writing.
 It is often taken in the spring semester or summer following the junior year.

 Students interested in a career in physical therapy may focus on these topics during their undergraduate career:

 - Human anatomy and physiology

 Learn more about pre-physical therapy in the UWEC course catalog.

-A few majors that would best support a career path in physical therapy include:
+Programs that would best support a career in physical therapy include: